Georgia Southern University: Schools and Colleges

-Georgia Southern offers a selective honors college for high-achieving undergraduate students.
+Georgia Southern University’s Honors College provides a rigorous and selective academic program open to high-achieving undergraduate students from all fields of study.
 The honors college provides special learning opportunities and privileges to admitted students.

 Degree programs

 The university offers more than 140 bachelor's degree, master's degree, and doctorate programs in eight colleges.

 In 2010, Georgia Southern received approval to offer three new engineering degrees: Bachelor of Science in Civil Engineering, Bachelor of Science in Electrical Engineering, and the Bachelor of Science in Mechanical Engineering.
 Classes for the engineering school began in the fall of 2011.

 The Parker College of Business houses the only School of Economic Development in the southeastern United States.
 The School of Accountancy in the Parker College of Business is the only AACSB certified school in the United States to offer forensic accounting courses to both undergraduate and graduate students.

-Georgia Southern has significantly expanded its online degree offerings after launching the program on January 9, 2008.

 Georgia Southern's Department of Writing and Linguistics is the only freestanding writing department in the State of Georgia.

 The Ph.D. in Logistics/Supply Chain Management is the first of its kind to be offered in the state of Georgia through the university's Parker College of Business.
 Classes began in the fall of 2010.